AleZ0N/watermeter/README.md

 <p align="center"><img src="./images/tank.png"/></p>

 levMin -> L3 (minimum water level in the tank)\
-levMax -> L2 (the level when we consider that the container is 100% full)\
+levMax -> L2 (the level when we consider that the tank is 100% full)\
 levMaxDiff -> L2 -L1 (error correction range, somewhere in this range the tank stops filling)

 If the water level approaches the sensor by less than L2-L1, it will be considered an emergency.